 In the world of the printed word, copyright is well established and is quite clear cut – copyright is automatically assigned to the creator of a piece of work, unless they have signed that copyright over to another party.
 Any unlicensed and unauthorised use of that work is considered an infringement of copyright and the original creator is within their rights to take the infringer to court.
 But online copyright is a little less clear.
 Or is it?

-The copyright situation at present
+The online copyright situation at present

 The copying of online content across the web is rife and has been virtually since the dawn of the internet.
-This in large part due to the ease with which it can be stolen – all that is needed is a few clicks to copy it from one site and then paste it onto your own.
+This is in large part due to the ease with which it can be stolen – all that is needed is a few clicks to copy it from one site and then paste it onto your own.

 Another reason for this proliferation is that there is a widespread misconception that copyright does not apply to online works.
-This is however far from the truth, and one other reason for this ‘wild west’ of online content rustling is that copyrights are seldom enforced.
-In this post we hope to make the situation clearer for you, give you the information you need to enforce your copyright and show you some techniques that you can use to protect your online content.
+This is however far from the truth, and one other reason for this ‘wild west’ of online content rustling is that online copyrights are seldom enforced.
+In this post we hope to make the situation clearer for you, give you the information you need to enforce your online copyright and show you some techniques that you can use to protect your online content.

 Why your online content needs protecting